BrianChildress83/applicant-viewer/README.md

 - Support [Yarn](https://yarnpkg.com/)

 ## Installation
-Download the starter from [releases page](https://github.com/antonybudianto/angular-webpack-starter/releases)
+Download the application from [link](https://github.com/BrianChildress83/applicant-viewer.git)

 Go to the starter directory and install the packages ([Yarn](https://github.com/yarnpkg/yarn) is recommended):
 ```bash
 npm install
 ```

 Then copy `.env.example` and rename it as `.env`.
-For more [details](https://github.com/antonybudianto/angular-webpack-starter/wiki/Environment-Variables)

 ## Start
 Let's start up, run following: